 We found 4 internists who accept United Healthcare HSA near Fort Pierce, FL.

-Dr. Maureen Zelinka's area of specialization is general internal medicine.
-She is a graduate of Technical University of Santiago (UTESA).
-The average patient rating for Dr. Zelinka is 3.5 stars out of 5.
-She is in-network for Blue Cross/Blue Shield, Blue Cross Blue Shield EPO, and Blue Cross Blue Shield Bronze are among the insurance carriers that Dr. Zelinka honors.
+Dr. Maureen Zelinka is a physician who specializes in general internal medicine.
+Dr. Zelinka studied medicine at Technical University of Santiago (UTESA).
+Her average rating from her patients is 3.5 stars out of 5.
+Blue Cross/Blue Shield, Blue Cross Blue Shield EPO, and Blue Cross Blue Shield Bronze are among the insurance carriers that Dr. Zelinka honors.
 She is a graduate of Technical University of Santiago (UTESA).
 In addition to English, she speaks Spanish.